ealtili/Blog/Troubleshooting_Kubernetes.md.md

 hair out trying to figure out and meanwhile it's just a line endings.

- **2. Troubleshooting steps: Deployments, Pods then Status and Events**
+ **2. Troubleshooting steps: Deployments, Pods and Status, Events**

-Basic strategy is first look at deployments then pods and for both of those two we're going to look at status and events and that's generally enough to cover all most of the scenarios when it comes to kubernetes and deployment failures so now we're gonna run through a few scenarios and i'm going to show you how to apply them hey man how's it going your deployments failing Oh what are you
+Basic strategy is first look at deployments then pods and for both of those two to look at status and events.

+That's generally enough to cover most of the scenarios when it comes to kubernetes and deployment failures.
+Letsa few scenarios and i'm going to show you how to apply them hey man how's it going your deployments failing Oh what are you